craftingcity/RollHighOrDie/Features - Communal.md

 # EXP - 1
-## x
+## Battle Cry
 ###### REQ: 1EXP
 ###### 2 AP
-'You scream with pride and rage, emboldein' x
+'You scream with the pride and rage of battle, emboldening your like-minded allies.'

+Make an Intimidation Skill Check against the Will De

 # EXP - 2
 ## Rally